Autumn is cold season: here’s how to strengthen your immune system with natural vitamin C

-Vitamin C - A water-soluble power vitamin
+Vitamin C – the water-soluble immune booster

 Let your food be your remedy.